Jason Robards: 1981–1999: Established actor and final roles

+The following year he acted in the crime comedy Quick Change starring Bill Murray, Geena Davis, and Randy Quaid.
+On TV he did The Perfect Tribute (1991), Chernobyl: The Final Warning (1991), An Inconvenient Woman (1991), Mark Twain and Me (1991), and Heidi (1993).
+For films Robards was in Storyville (1992), The Adventures of Huck Finn (1992) and in 1993 he acted in Harold Pinter's British legal film The Trial opposite Kyle MacLachlan and Anthony Hopkins and the AIDS legal drama Philadelphia starring Tom Hanks and Denzel Washington.

+Robards portrayed three presidents in films.
+He played Abraham Lincoln in the television films Abe Lincoln in Illinois (1964) and The Perfect Tribute (1991), and supplied the voice for the 1992 television documentary miniseries Lincoln.
+He also played the role of Ulysses S. Grant in The Legend of the Lone Ranger (1981) and supplied the Union General's voice in the PBS miniseries The Civil War (1990).
+He also played Franklin D. Roosevelt in F.D.R.: The Last Year (1980).
+Robards appeared in the documentary Empire of the Air: The Men Who Made Radio (1992).

+Robards appeared in The Roots of Roe (1993), The Paper (1994), Little Big League (1994), The Enemy Within (1994), My Antonia (1995), Crimson Tide (1995), Journey (1995), A Thousand Acres (1997), Heartwood (1998), The Real Macaw (1998), and Beloved (1998) In 1995 Robards appeared on stage in Molly Sweeney.
+He played a congressman in Tony Scott's political thriller Enemy of the State starring Will Smith (1998).
+In his final film role, he played a cancer patient in the Paul Thomas Anderson directed drama Magnolia (1999).
+His last TV appearance was in Going Home (2000).

-Personal life and death
+Personal life

+Marriages and family

-Robards was married four times and had six children.
-With his first wife, Eleanor Pittman, Robards had three children, including Jason Robards III.
-His second marriage to actress Rachel Taylor lasted from April 1959 to May 1961.
-He and actress Lauren Bacall, his third wife whom he married in 1961, had actor Sam Robards.
-Robards and Bacall divorced in 1969, in part due to his alcoholism.
-Robards had two more children with his fourth wife (widow), Lois O'Connor.
+Robards was married 4 times and had 6 children.
+With his first wife, Eleanor Pittman, Robards had three children, including Jason III.
+His second marriage to actress Rachel Taylor lasted from April 1959-May 1961.
+He and actress Lauren Bacall, his third wife, to whom he was married from 1961 to 1969, had a son, actor Sam Robards.
+Robards and Bacall divorced in part due to his alcoholism.
+Robards had two more children with his fourth wife, Lois O'Connor, and they remained married until his death.

+Health problems and death

 In 1972, Robards was seriously injured in an automobile crash when he drove his car into the side of a mountain on a winding California road, requiring extensive surgery and facial reconstruction.
 The crash may have been related to his longtime struggle with alcoholism.
 Robards overcame his addiction and went on to publicly campaign for alcoholism awareness.
 Robards was an American Civil War buff and scholar, an interest which informed his portrayal of the voice of Ulysses S. Grant in The Civil War series by filmmaker Ken Burns.

 Robards was a resident of the Southport section of Fairfield, Connecticut.
 He died of lung cancer in Bridgeport, Connecticut, on December 26, 2000.
 His remains were buried at Oak Lawn Cemetery in Fairfield.

-Legacy

-The Jason Robards Award was created by the Roundabout Theatre Company in New York City in his honor and his relationship with the theater.